NavarroGuimaraes/audiobook-python/README.md

 To install pymupdf: ```pip install pymupdf```

 Notice that you must have pip installed in your computer to install the library.

+This code will generate an mp3 file containing every text in the pdf file. you can change the pdf to whatever file you want to transform into an audiobook.